jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 1.0.
 Using Eclipse To Develop with Vagrant
 ===============================================================================
-Developing in Eclipse is OPTIONAL. .project and .pydevproject files are provided for the convenience of Eclipse users; however, these allow makahiki/makahiki to be imported directly, but not the full project.
+Developing in Eclipse is OPTIONAL. .project and .pydevproject files are provided in makahiki/makahiki for the convenience of Eclipse users.

 This guide imports the entire project starting from the top-level directory.